Ejaz-100400/Netflix-clone/README.md

 Currently planning to improve features like

 1. User Authentication using Firebase
 2. Responsive in some section in this website
+3. Personalized recommendations based on user preferences
+4. Improved search functionality and adding filter preferences